 Patients who may need a transfusion can ask a friend or relative to donate specifically for them.
 These donors are called directed donors.

-Directed donations require a doctor’s order and is done by appointment only at the Orange Blood Donor Center.
-This type of donation is not done at the Irvine Campus Blood Donor Center.
+Directed donations require a doctor’s order and is done by appointment only at the UCI Health Blood Donor Center — Orange.
+This type of donation is not done at the blood donor center on the university campus in Irvine.

-Their donation is reserved for the intended patient, provided it is “compatible.”
+Directed donations are reserved for the intended patient, provided the blood is “compatible.”
 If the directed donor is not compatible, and therefore not safe for the patient, the directed donation will be made available for another patient.
 In this way, directed donations also help ensure that there is an adequate blood supply for all our patients.

 Learn more about directed donations ›

-Therapeutic phlebotomy requires a UCI Health doctor’s order and is done by appointment only at the Orange Blood Donor Center.
-This type of donation is not done at the Irvine Campus Blood Donor Center.
+Therapeutic phlebotomy requires a UCI Health doctor’s order and is done by appointment only at the UCI Health Blood Donor Center — Orange.
+This type of donation is not done at the blood donor center on the university campus in Irvine.

 A therapeutic phlebotomy is a blood draw procedure prescribed by a physician as part of a treatment of various medical conditions.
 Common examples of such conditions are hemochromatosis, porphyries and polycythemia.

 Please use the information on this site as a general guide; an evaluation by a medical professional is the only way to determine eligibility.
 Before you donate:

 - Be sure to drink plenty of fluids (water/juices)